Lakksan-Kugananthavel/Data-Analysis-with-Excel/README.md

 - **Interactive Visuals:** The dashboard includes interactive charts and graphs that update based on user selections, providing insights into sales trends, product performance, and regional distribution.
 - **Advanced Excel Functions:** Utilized powerful Excel functions such as **Pivot tables**, **XLOOKUP**, and dynamic arrays to create a responsive and user-friendly interface.

 The dashboard serves as an example of how Excel's advanced features can be leveraged to create effective data visualizations and analysis tools for business use.
+Note that this was a guided project, but all work was done independently.